 Some apps will not be able to be updated, others have already been updated.
 You probably won’t notice when your favorite apps are updated to 64-bit, unless you read the release notes for update.

-You can search your Mac to find which apps are 32-bit.
+Without installing any third-party software, you can search your Mac to find which apps are 32-bit.
 To do this, choose the Apple menu, then About this Mac.
 Click System Report, then scroll down and select Applications.
 The rightmost column header is 64-bit (Intel).
 Click this header to sort applications.
 Those applications where No appears in this column are 32-bit.

 What will happen if I run 32-bit apps?